d0n601/CSUS-CSC154/Lab5/README.md

 ### Task 2.2: SQL Injection Attack from command line
 The next task is to repeat Task 2.1, but without using the webpage.
 We'll use `curl` to make our request to do this through the terminal.
-We must encode special characters, a goo cheat sheet for url encoded characters can be found **[here](https://www.degraeve.com/reference/urlencoding.php)**.
+We must encode special characters, a good cheat sheet for url encoded characters can be found **[here](https://www.degraeve.com/reference/urlencoding.php)**.

 Once we've url encode our payload from Task 2.1 it becomes `%27%20OR%20Name%3D%27Admin%27%3B%23`.
 We will include this modified payload in the `EID` variable of our `GET` request from `curl` as such.